 1 quart of water

-in a large bowl, soak shrimps in salt & water brine. let soak for 30 minutes, in the fridge if up to an hour. this refreshes the shrimp, giving it a plump juicy bite. when ready to use, strain the water, pat the shrimps dry with paper towel.
+In a large bowl, soak shrimps in salt & water brine.
+Let soak for 20-30 minutes in the fridge.
+When ready to use, strain the water, rinse and drain.
+Pat the shrimps dry with paper towel.

-heat the frying pan on med-high heat, add oil of choice and let it warm up, add the kimchi sauce and let it bubble, at this point toss in the garlic and stir, add in the shrimps and gently stir to coat every shrimp. when the shrimps turn opaque, turn off heat and plate. small shrimps cook rather quickly, so do not move away from the stove.
+Heat the frying pan on med-high heat, add butter (or oil of choice) and let it heat up, Next, add the kimchi sauce and let it gently bubble, at this point toss in the garlic and stir, then add in the shrimps, stir to coat evenly.
+When the shrimps turn opaque, turn off the heat and plate.
+Small shrimps cook rather quickly, so do not move away from the stove and stir frequently.

 note: soaking the shrimps in the brine helps remove the sticky film often found on frozen shrimps, as well as improving the taste & texture.

-When we moved to Canada, it was hard to find Korean produce, We tried to find vegetables with similar textures to make kimchi.
-Koreans enjoy freshly made kimchi just as much as the fermented kinds.
+When we moved to Canada, it was hard to find Korean produce, My mother tried to find vegetables similar in texture to the produce in Korea.
 Here is a simple kimchi.
 I love the crispy textures and clean taste of jicama, especially when eaten fresh.
+Koreans enjoy freshly made kimchi just as much as the fermented kinds.

 what you will need: